SimonKim4100/WWPT/README.md

 ## If you're lazy...
 TL;DR: `Press BATCHMAKER.bat`<br>
-The RUN.bat file has to be clicked everytime you launch your game.
+The python file(wwpt.py) has to be clicked everytime you launch your game.
 But having to run this file can be tedious, so I made an automated batch maker.
 What this does, is it will ask for the directory of your game's launcher, and the wwpt.py file's directory.
-Entering them will make a "launch_game_and_RUN.bat" which runs both the launcher and the python script at the same time.<br>
+Entering them will make a "launch_game_and_wwpt.bat" which runs both the launcher and the python script at the same time.<br>
 Be wary that you must enter the **FILE'S DIRECTORY**, not the folder's directory.
 For example, the directory to my python file would be: <br>
-`C:\\Users\\username\\Desktop\\GIT\\WWPT\\RUN.bat`<br>
+`C:\\Users\\username\\Desktop\\GIT\\WWPT\\wwpt.py`<br>
 and NOT<br>
 `C:\\Users\\username\\Desktop\\GIT\\WWPT`<br>
 Ignore the double slash, feel free to use single.